tkomde/dash-and-jupyter-notebook-with-gitpod/README.md

 # Usage

 - Open this repository with gitpod.
-- Init script loads dash components and forward port (will be prompted to expose port and open with another tab(or preview app!)).
+- Init script loads dash components and forward port (will be prompted to expose port and open another tab(or preview)).
-- Run `python dash_intro.py` in terminal, and reload page (or preview).
+- Run `python dash_intro.py` in terminal, and reload tab (or reload preview).

 # License